noptic/nail/README.md

  - properties with combined setter getter method
  - methods with overload support
  - classic inheritance (prototype chain)
- - All classes are defined in a container
+ - classes are added to a container (for example moduele.exports)
- - All classes have a fully qualified name
+ - classes have a fully qualified name

 Documentation
 -------------
-You can find in depth descriptions on the features in the [docs](./tree/master/docs) directory.
+You can find in depth descriptions on the features in the [docs](tree/master/docs) directory.

 Example
 -------